The Iron Judge Was About to Free a Powerful Criminal — Until a Barefoot Girl Walked In and Spoke the One Truth He Could Not Bury

 The bailiff reached for her elbow.

-She turned to him, not frightened, just steady.
+She turned her head toward him, not frightened, merely steady.

 “I’m not here to make a scene,” she said.
 “I’m here because if he strikes that gavel, another guilty man walks free.”